Sitecore/Sitecore.Demo.Scenarios/lighthouse-xp/03. Forms/01. Dynamic Form Fields/README.md

-# Dynamic Form Fields functionality
+# Dynamic Form Fields

-This scenario shows the dynamic form fields functionality in Lighthouse demo.
+This scenario shows the dynamic form fields feature in Lighthouse demo.

 1. Go to the <https://{{demoName}}.sitecoredemo.com>